kkmanuu/kkmanuu/README.md

 <h1 align="center">Hi 👋, I'm kkmanuu</h1>

 💫 About Me:

-🔭 I’m currently working on AI and a professional Electronic website.
+🔭 I’m currently studying at Microverse, an online training school where I code 8 hours a day remotely with other developers

 👯 I’m looking to collaborate on Open Source Projects